DinaDikovskaya/FLIMacro/README.md

 ImageJ or FIJI.
 This macro was developed for versions 1.52q and 1.52p.
 Other versions not tested.

 ## Installation:
-Download FLIMacro content from this page (click on "Clone or download" button, choose "Download Zip"), and unzip the downloaded file.
+Download FLIMacro content from this page (click on "Clone" button, choose "Download Zip"), and unzip the downloaded file.
 Save **tm_2cFLIM.ijm** file into the ImageJ or FIJI "plugins" folder, or into a desired subfolder within it (such as “Scripts”).
 To see the “plugins” folder for FIJI on Mac, double-click on the FIJI app icon and select "Show Package Contents".
 Restart ImageJ/FIJI.
 The **tm 2cFLIM** item will appear on the list in the Plugins menu, or within its selected submenu.

 ## Usage: